pisinger/measure-latency-to-azure-endpoints-with-pwsh/Readme.md

 **measure-latency-to-azure-endpoints-via-dotnet.ps1:** With that script you could do your latency checks natively in PowerShell instead of leveraging psping, which might be more helpful when running it from Linux-based edge devices.
 It again connects to the endpoints specified in `$endpoints` hash table.
 You can also specify different ports to be used by just adding the desired port as `:5061` or `:80`.

-It does now also provide limited proxy support - so when you have the requirement to use a proxy to connect to the internet, then try to run the script together with the `$Proxy` switch.
+It does now also provide support for proxy use - so when you have the requirement to use a proxy to connect to the internet, then try to run the script together with the `$Proxy` switch.

 By default it will make `4` consequent TCP connects to grab average timings (at least 3 connect attempts required) - you can adjust this by changing `$iterations` param.
 Beside of AVG it will give you also the MIN and MAX latency value - for the average the lowest and highest value will be excluded.

+To save your results when running the script in an automated way, simply run with the `$ExportToCsv` switch.

 ---